Hungry-Innovators/interesting-birch/portfolio/index.md

 ---
 title: Portfolio
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: 'The Hungry Innovators will be offering the following:'
 layout_style: mosaic
 seo:
   type: stackbit_page_meta